 Berwick-Upon-Tweed has an excellent choice of places to Eat and Drink.
 Many of the restaurants here have an emphasis on fresh fish dishes and with the bounty of the North Sea right on it's doorstep its easy to understand why.
 Cuisine here ranges from top fine dining restaurants to pubs, cafes, Town Centre Delis and takeaway restaurants all offering fine food.
 I have put together a complete list of all Berwick's restaurants, pubs and cafes which also includes many places in Tweedmouth, just the other side of the River Tweed.
 Explore your guide to Places to Eat and Drink in Berwick...

-There is a packed calendar of events in Berwick to enjoy, the most famous of all is the 'Riding the Bounds' which is in it's fifth century!
-In 1604 King James granted Royal Charter to the Burgess of two thirds of land that lay within the Bounds of Berwick which was marked by boundary ditches and stones.
+There is a packed calendar of events in Berwick to enjoy, the most famous of all is the unique and historic 'Riding of the Bounds' In 1604 King James granted Royal Charter to the Burgess of two thirds of land that lay within the Bounds of Berwick which was marked by boundary ditches and stones.
 Then in 1609 the Burgess rode the bounds for first time and since the threat from the Scots ended with the Union of the Crowns the event has become a civic occasion.
 Starting in Barrack Square the riders set off after gaining permission from the Mayor to make sure the 'bounds' are secure, before reporting back.
-Up to 150 riders take part in this fantastic event that takes place on 1st May each year and it can be quite a spectacle.
-More information about the event ca be found on the Berwick Bounds website.
+Up to 150 riders take part in this fantastic event that takes place on the first Saturday of the Early May Bank Holiday each year and it can be quite a spectacle More information about the event ca be found on the Berwick Bounds website.